dengking/programming-language/docs/C-family/C++/Language-reference/Exception/boost-Lessons-Learned-from-Specifying-Exception-Safety-for-the-C++Standard-Library/index.md

 }
 ```

-Since all we know about v after an exception is that it is valid, the function is allowed to print any random sequence of `X`s.[3](https://www.boost.org/community/exception_safety.html#footnote3) It is “safe” in the sense that it is not allowed to crash, but its output may be unpredictable.
+Since all we know about `v` after an exception is that it is valid, the function is allowed to print any random sequence of `X`s.[3](https://www.boost.org/community/exception_safety.html#footnote3) It is “safe” in the sense that it is not allowed to crash, but its output may be unpredictable.

+> 3 In practice of course, this function would make an extremely poor random sequence generator!

 ### Strong guarantee

+> NOTE:
+>
+> 1、 “commit-or-rollback” 让我想到了 "transaction "
+>
+> 2、strong guarantee能够保证"the program state is simple and predictable in case of an exception"，显然这是computational的，这就决定了Strong guarantee有着非常高的价值，在实际开发中，是programmer的追求
+>
+> 3、最后一段话的总结是非常好的

 The *strong* guarantee provides full “commit-or-rollback” semantics.
 In the case of C++ standard containers, this means, for example, that if an exception is thrown all iterators remain valid.
 We also know that the container has exactly the same elements as before the exception was thrown.
 A transaction that has no effects if it fails has obvious benefits: the program state is simple and predictable in case of an exception.
 In the C++ standard library, nearly all of the operations on the node-based containers list, set, multiset, map, and multimap provide the *strong* guarantee.[4](https://www.boost.org/community/exception_safety.html#footnote4)).